SeldonIO/seldon-deploy-operator/README.md

 ## Building

-To build and push the operator:
+To build and push just the operator:
 ```bash
 make docker-build
 make docker-push
 ```
-To build and push the bundle:
+To also build and push the bundle:
 ```bash
 make update_openshift
 ```